cuba-platform/ldap-addon/README.md

 4. Click *OK* to save the changes.
 5. Activate the created task by clicking the corresponding button on Scheduled Tasks Screen.

-## Scheduled Task to Kill Sessions
+## Scheduled Task to Kill User Sessions

-1. Repeat actions 1-2 described in the previous section.
+1. Open Menu: Administration → Scheduled Tasks.
+2. Click the *Create* button.
-2. Fill in the required fields as follows:
+3. Fill in the required fields as follows:
     * *Bean Name:* `ldap_UserSynchronizationSchedulerService`
     * *Method Name:* `killExpiredSessions()`
     * *Scheduling Type:* Cron